wireless-broadband-alliance/wba-openroaming-portal/README.md

 - docker ps
 ```

-4. **Upload Certificates**: Upload your certificate files to the `signing-keys` directory for the portal generates
-   profiles based on your certificates.
+4. **Upload Certificates**:
+   Upload your certificate files to the `public/signing-keys` directory for the portal o eventually generate profiles based on your certificates.
+   You can either upload the certs to this folder, inside/outside the container web, but off course before creating it.

 5. **Generate PFX Signing Key**: Now, inside the `web` container, go to the tools directory and run the generatePfx
    script by doing this: